-We have audited the financial statements of Calgary Public Library Board (the "Library"), which comprise the statement of financial position as at December 31, 2021, and the statements of operations and accumulated surplus, cash flows, and change in net financial assets for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the financial statements of Calgary Public Library Board (the "Library") which comprise the statement of financial position as at December 31, 2024 and the statements of operations and accumulated surplus, cash flows and change in net financial assets for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Library as at December 31, 2021, and the results of its operations, its cash flows and change in its net financial assets for the year then ended in accordance with Canadian public sector accounting standards ("PSAS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Library as at December 31, 2024 and the results of its operations, its remeasurement gains and losses, its cash flows and change in its net financial assets for the year then ended in accordance with Canadian public sector accounting standards ("PSAS").